 Customer and technical support

 If you operate a multi-location business across various time zones (and even countries), it’s important to find a warehouse inspection software with accessible technical support to help you around the clock.
 Look for 24/7 support available via phone, live chat, and email.
-Some warehouse inspection software options also have their own community forums and support content where you can self-serve.
+Some warehouse inspection software options also have their own community groups and support content where you can self-serve.

 Compatibility and ease of use